 Welcome, although there are no outstandingly family-friendly facilities.
-Cots and extra beds are available in some rooms, from £15 a night fee for a cot (ages 0-3), £30 a night, and there’s baby changing in the toilets near the restaurant.
+Cots and extra beds are available in some rooms, from £15 a night fee for a cot (ages 0-3), £30 a night for an extra bed (ages 4-12) and £50 for ages 13 and up.
 Little Smiths are welcome in the Arbor restaurant before 7pm.

 The clue’s in the name.
 The Green House goes beyond the gimmicks and thinks of everything.
 All materials and furniture – from the bespoke bamboo-covered Hypnos mattresses to the TVs which automatically adjust picture output to suit the light level – are as green as it gets and everything the hotel does is informed by a dedicated (but not preachy) eco-friendly ethos.
 Electricals are all low-energy, and everything that plausibly can be is recycled (including rainwater) and/or locally sourced.